tomchen-ctj/notes/Arxiv notes.md

 In training stage, a frame is randomly chosen from a video clip and used for training.
 During inferece, a list of frames are uniformly sampled and early fuse is used to fuse their encoded image-level representations as input to the multi-modal encoder.  [link](https://arxiv.org/pdf/2206.03428.pdf)

+## Extreme Masking for Learning Instance and Distributed Visual Representations

+(Zhirong Wu, MSRA) A scalable approach for learning distributed representations over individual tokens.
+Follows the architecture of BYOL, the momentum encoder processes the full view while the base encoder prosses a partial view from extreme masked sampling. [link](https://arxiv.org/pdf/2206.04667.pdf)